*Post updated July 2021*

 Offer networking with a difference and invite local business owners to come and mingle (post-lockdown) at your venue.
 Give them a free meeting room and supply tea and coffee, or let them use one of the galleries.
 Breakfast butties are also popular, so if you’ve made connections with a local café already, they should be able to help!

 Ask one of your curators or managers to do a tour of the site and give a talk to the attendees too.
 Many networking events include a short presentation section, so this will go down well.
 And as always, start promoting it now online.

 Get a list of local businesses near to your site, and see what historical facts you can find out about them.
 For instance, is there a shoe shop that’s been there for generations and is still run by the same family?
 Is the estate agent in the office of a local dignitary?
 Is the street where the florist is formerly known as being full of butcher shops?

 Link up with them to create a virtual treasure trail around your town, which visitors can do in real life once lockdown is over.
 You can provide them with some interesting facts, and they may have paperwork or photos you’ve never seen.
 Encourage them to come up with some kind of offer for your visitors, and work with you and each other to promote what they do.

-As we’ve said, local residents will make up a big proportion of your visitors.
-They’re also business owners, and they’ll be struggling in the current situation.
+Local residents will make up a big proportion of your visitors.
+They’re also often business owners, and they’ll be struggling in the current situation.
 Once they’re able to go out and about with their families, a heritage site may be somewhere they want to visit.

-If you charge entry to your site or for special exhibitions, you might want to offer discounts or waive entry fees for local business owners and their families, or a discount in your café.
+If you charge entry to your site or for special exhibitions, you might want to offer discounts or waive entry fees for local business owners and their families.
+Offer a discount in your café.
 Maybe you can have a loyalty scheme, or do a special ticket rate for people to visit more than once.